 Kansas Geological Survey, Bulletin 199, pt.
 1, originally published in 1970

 Originally published in 1970 as part of Kansas Geological Survey Bulletin 199, pt.
 1, p.
 17-19.
 This is, in general, the original text as published.
 The information has not been updated.
+An Acrobat PDF version of the complete bulletin (5 MB) is also available.

 Electron spin resonance is a means of detecting, with microwaves, the presence of electrons trapped in the structurc of crystalline material.
 Prior to being trapped, the electrons are released from their parent atoms by radiation from radioisotopes present in the conodonts and the host rock.